Brainchip-Inc/akida_examples/doc/installation.rst

     `Install TensorFlow with pip <https://www.tensorflow.org/install/pip>`_.

 .. note::
-    We recommend using virtual environment such as `Conda <https://conda.io/docs/>`_.
+    We recommend using a virtual environment such as `Conda <https://conda.io/docs/>`_.
-    Please note that the python version must be explicitly specified when creating a conda environment.
-The specification must be for one of the supported python versions listed above.
+    Please note that the Python version must be explicitly specified when creating a conda environment.
+The specification must be for one of the supported Python versions listed above.

     .. code-block:: bash